 As well as council tax arrears debt problems, the number of court cases for other forms of debt – personal loans, credit cards and the like – has also increased by 44 per cent.
 It’s a growing trend that is seeing many of us unable to halt our finances spinning out of control.
 Debt builds, and our options become thinner and less appealing.

-Leonie Donald, a partner at law firm Aberdein Considine, said: “The figures are worrying in that they highlight the difficulties that are being encountered by individuals in paying their council tax, which is an increasing concern for all those involved.
+Leonie Donald, a partner at law firm Aberdein Considine, said in regards to reported snowballing debt problems in Scotland: “The figures are worrying in that they highlight the difficulties that are being encountered by individuals in paying their council tax, which is an increasing concern for all those involved.
 It is indicative of an economy still struggling to recover.
 It is also an indicator that councils are taking a harder line in recovering arrears.”

 There is a growing fear that those in the worst financial situations are not being provided with the support and advice they need in times of hardship.